dotnet/AspNetCore.Docs/aspnetcore/web-api/index.md

 ## ControllerBase class

-A web API app has one or more controller classes that derive from <xref:Microsoft.AspNetCore.Mvc.ControllerBase>.
+A web API has one or more controller classes that derive from <xref:Microsoft.AspNetCore.Mvc.ControllerBase>.
 For example, the web API project template creates a Values controller:

 [!code-csharp[](index/samples/2.x/Controllers/ValuesController.cs?name=snippet_Signature&highlight=3)]